-1.4.6 Full DQN test series
+1.5.2 DQN test series: experimental design & results

-Given that we do not have access to a personal GPU, we did the calculations for our Deep-Q learning on Google Colab.
-In the workspace folder shared below you will find 9 specifications of jupyter notebooks, varying along three dimensions: epsilon decay, alpha and the dimensions of the neural network.
-Enter COLAB LINK
+Given that we do not have access to a personal GPU, we did the calculations for our DQN on Google Colab.
+In the workspace folder shared below you will find 12 specifications of jupyter notebooks, varying along three dimensions: epsilon decay, alpha and the dimensions of the neural network.
+Enter COLAB LINK / Or import them from Colab to Github in separate folder.